W. Va. Code § 18B-1-6

 WVSOM employees and students are prohibited from engaging in a Prohibited Activity at any time and at any location, whether on or off campus.

 Any employee or student found to have participated in a Prohibited Activity is subject to administrative action, up to and including termination of employment or dismissal from WVSOM, respectively.
-Administrative action may include, but is not limited to, monitoring of the employee or student, requiring the employee or student to submit to additional Drug Tests, and requiring the employee or student to undergo a substance abuse treatment program approved by the Associate Vice President of Human Resources or the Vice President for Academic Affairs and Dean, respectively.
+Administrative action may include, but is not limited to, monitoring of the employee or student, requiring the employee or student to submit to additional Drug Tests, and requiring the employee or student to undergo a substance abuse treatment program approved by the Vice President of Human Resources or the Vice President for Academic Affairs and Dean, respectively.
 The cost of any required additional Drug Tests or substance abuse treatment program shall be the responsibility of the employee or student and shall not in any way be borne by WVSOM.

 The distribution, consumption, or manufacturing of Alcoholic Beverages is prohibited on or in property or facilities of WVSOM, except that Alcoholic Beverages may only be distributed or consumed in campus locations as expressly authorized in advance by the President of WVSOM.